Seeed-Projects/RAG_based_on_Jetson/README.md

 ![](./source/RAG.png)

 # Result
-The blue text is the context search from ChromaDB will be the context of the question
+Below is the live demo, and the blue text is the context search from ChromaDB will be the context of the question

 [![Alt text](https://img.youtube.com/vi/v1SDRko5cNM/0.jpg)](https://youtu.be/v1SDRko5cNM)